kuchin/EdgeLLM/blog.md

 `handleDownloadAndNavigate` is a simple function that will download the selected GGUF file by calling `handleDownloadModel` (implemented in the previous sections) and navigate to the conversation screen after the download is complete.

-Now after clicking on a GGUF file, we should have an alert to confirm or cancel the download, the app should look like this:
+Now after clicking on a GGUF file, we should have an alert to confirm or cancel the download :

 ![alt text](assets/confirm_download.png)